edaena/ohbedrock/challenges.md

 ```

 ### Challenge 1.1: Resource Manifest
-Objective: Understand the pros and cons of working with raw resource manifests.
+Objective: Understand the pros and cons of working with raw resource manifests

 Goal: Make a change to the voting app resource manifest.
 Verify it was automatically deployed via GitOps.